crypto-org-chain/chain-docs/docs/getting-started/staking.md

 1. [Transaction Fees](./transaction.md#transaction-fee)
 1. Slashing of byzantine and non-live nodes

-The `RewardsPool` data structure stores all the information about remaining funds and distribution states:
+The `RewardsPoolState` data structure stores all the information about remaining funds and distribution states:

 ```
-pub struct RewardsPool {
+pub struct RewardsPoolState {
-    pub period_bonus: Coin, // rewards accumulated from fees and slashing
+    pub period_bonus: Coin, // rewards accumulated from fees and slashing during current period
     pub last_block_height: BlockHeight, // when was the pool last updated
     pub last_distribution_time: Timespec, // when was the pool last distributed
     pub minted: Coin,  // record the number of new coins ever minted, can't exceeds max supply